jstephensdev/ad-free-typing/README.md

 ## Bugs: add tests for and fix

 1. recent stats not ordering correctly
-2. sometimes a character following the `f` is highlight along with the it, it also displays as moving over as an outgoing char
+2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char

 ## Helpful Resources